Prasadvenkatn09/portfolio/README.md

 - Utilized Jenkins for CI/CD and Docker for containerization of applications

 ## Education
-- Masters of Science in Computers | Wright State University | USA
+- Masters in Computer Science | Wright State University | USA